 Communications to the site editor (including submission of material intended for posting) should be sent to: firstname.lastname@example.org

-Sylvia Adamson completed her undergraduate and postgraduate education at the University of Cambridge, in the English Faculty and the Department of Linguistics respectively.
+Sylvia Adamson completed her undergraduate and postgraduate education at the University of Cambridge, in the English Faculty and the Department of Linguistics, respectively.
 After an appointment at the University of Strathclyde, where, together with Colin MacCabe and Alan Durant, she founded the Programme in Literary Linguistics, she returned to Cambridge to take up the post of University Lecturer in English Language.
 In 1999, she joined the University of Manchester as Professor of Linguistics and Literary History, and in 2004 moved to Sheffield as Professor of Renaissance Literature and Early Modern English Language.
-In 2009, she was elected President of the Philological Society, the UK's oldest learned society for the study of language and languages.
+Further details of career, research interests and publications can be found here.

 Kathryn Allan is Lecturer in the History of English at University College London and Deputy Director of UCL’s Survey of English Usage.
 She previously held a lectureship at Salford University, and has also taught at the Universities of Oxford and Glasgow.
 While a postgraduate at Glasgow, she worked as a part-time research assistant on the Historical Thesaurus of English, now published as the Historical Thesaurus of the Oxford English Dictionary.
 Recent publications include two co-edited volumes for Mouton de Gruyter, Current Methods in Historical Semantics (with Justyna Robinson, 2011), and Historical Cognitive Linguistics (with Margaret Winters and Heli Tissari, 2010), as well as a monograph, Metaphor and Metonymy: A Diachronic Approach (Publications of the Philological Society, Wiley-Blackwell, 2008).
 She is currently writing a textbook on historical semantics with Christian Kay, for Edinburgh University Press.